nelaturuharsha/nelaturuharsha.github.io/index.md

 Hi, I’m Harsha :) a Graduate student at Universitat Des Saarlandes in Visual Computing.
 I study math and systems that aim to understand perception, learning and creativity.

-My current research interests lie at the intersection of *data and compute efficient deep learning*.
+My current research interests lie at the intersection of *data and compute efficient deep learning*, with a focus on sparsity and transformers (LLM and Multi-modal).

 Questions my research seeks to answer: